lucasdietrich/LoRaMac-node/README.md

 # Lucas Dietrich - Custom Application

+- A singly linked queue is used to order timeout event in `timer.c`.
+RTC interrupt is scheduled for the first event to occur.
+- If a MAC layer scheduled uplink is pending, you can send an uplink frame with no application payload.
+Check argument `McpsIndication_t::IsUplinkTxPending` of MacMcpsIndication() callback to determine if an uplink is required (from MAC layer).
+- This project seperates HAL from application, because of the cmake configuration, application cannot access HAL function directly.
+So declare your interface function in `board.h` for example.
+I love this method !

-Expected result when sending downlink frames from TTN to command application red LED.
+Expected result when sending downlink frames from TTN to command the application red LED.
+- Reset device so that it joins TTN.
+- Sending 3 unconfirmed downlink frames from TTN
+- Then sending 1 confirmed downlink frame

 ```
 [lucas@fedora LoRaMac-node]$ python3 -m serial.tools.miniterm --raw /dev/ttyACM0 921600